Parametrizations of $k$-Nonnegative Matrices: Cluster Algebras and $k$-Positivity Tests: Double Wiring Diagrams

 Now we confirm that $k$-positivity holds. $D(Y_0)$ gives the $k$-initial minors test.
 Working inductively, suppose we have diagram $Y_m$ and add an $\ell\nth$ box to the $i\nth$ row.
 When swapping $r_i$ and $b_\ell$, we only apply local moves of the form $e_j f_j \leftrightarrow f_j e_j$.
-For $j>k$, this corresponds to a mutation at a dead vertex.
-This mutation does not change the $k$-seed at all, it only changes the way it is embedded in the total positivity cluster algebra.
 Now suppose $j=k$, which only happens when $k\leq \min(n-i, n-\ell)$.
 In this case, by Proposition~\ref{prop:yd-minors} the minor goes from $([i,i+k-1], [\ell, \ell+k-1])$ to $([i+1, i+k], [\ell+1, \ell+k])$.
 However, the latter is a solid $k$-minor not present in the chamber minors of $Y_m$'s double wiring diagram, since it lies on the same diagonal as the former and has the same order.
 Thus it is in the test seed given by $Y_m$.
 By swapping this minor into the extended cluster in place of the original one, we get a new test seed.
 So, this mutation is a bridge.
-Any mutation at a higher chamber is at a dead vertex and so doesn't affect the $k$-positivity test at all.
+For $j>k$, the move $e_jf_j\leftrightarrow f_je_j$ corresponds to a mutation at a dead vertex.
+This mutation does not change the $k$-seed or $k$-positivity test at all, it only changes the way it is embedded in the total positivity cluster algebra.
 Note that the size of $n^2$ is preserved since we never change the number of chambers in any track of the diagram, and the number of test variables is constant (since we only ever get new ones by swapping). \end{proof} \begin{definition} We will call the paths described in Theorem~\ref{thm:young-dwd-correspondence} \emph{fundamental paths}. \end{definition}

 From the proof of this theorem, we can also easily prove the following fact: \begin{corollary} Each sub-cluster algebra found along a fundamental path has rank $(n-1)^2-(n-k)^2$. \end{corollary} \begin{proof} The rank of the subcluster algebra is the number of mutable vertices in its quivers.
 The initial full $k$-quiver for the lexicographically minimal diagram has $(n-k)^2$ dead vertices and $2n-1$ frozen vertices (the $2(n-k)+1$ in track $k$ as well as the $2k-2$ unbounded chambers below track $k$), leaving $(n-1)^2-(n-k)^2$ mutable vertices.
 As discussed, no mutation at a dead vertex affects any of the mutable vertices.
 A mutation at a chamber in track $k$, which occurs when jumping between sub-algebras, never adds edges between mutable and dead vertices since arrows only occur between chambers in adjacent tracks.
 Such mutations also always keep the frozen vertex adjacent to a dead one, which can be confirmed using conditions 2 and 3 from the definition of the quiver corresponding to a double wiring diagram.
 Therefore the number of mutable vertices is the same for every other quiver on the path. \end{proof}